-No, ours was the most famous outdoor EDM festival in Aotearoa, world-renowned (at least we thought so) six dance arenas, three hundred DJs, ten thousand revellers all madly swirling around one lonesome, romantic hilltop for forty-eight continuous, wondrous hours.
+No, ours was the most famous outdoor EDM festival in Aotearoa, world-renowned (at least we thought so): three hundred DJs, six dance arenas, ten thousand revellers all madly careening around one lonesome, romantic hilltop for forty-eight continuous, wondrous hours.

 The Gathering 2000.

 It was a dream, this festival, even its website said so, telling us: The Gathering is a dream.
-A dream of hope that there is a place where we can exist without violence or hate, where our differences can unite instead of push us apart, where together we can create, experience, live, moments of perfection.
+A dream of hope.
+A dream there is a place where we can exist without violence or hate, where our differences can unite instead of push us apart, where together we can create, experience, live, moments of perfection.

 Moments of perfection.
-Needless to say my hazily-conceived but ardently-felt anticipation ran high, roaring through me like a river carving a canyon.
+Needless to say my hazily-conceived but ardently-felt anticipation ran high, booming through me like a river carving a canyon.
 It was my first year in the dance scene, when all was still bright with the compelling light of newness.

 It was my first outdoor electronica festival - a sorcerous thing in my imaginings - an otherworldly place of all-day-and-night movement and music and jubilation under infinite, cheering skies.

 And that's before the rumours.
 The rumours, my god!

 It was said The Gathering was one of the safest places in the world if the Y2K bug struck.
-While missiles launched and planes came tumbling from the clouds, we would be off-the-grid and isolated, stomping it out.
+While missiles launched and planes came tumbling down, we would be off-the-grid and isolated, stomping it out.

 It was said The Gathering had made Oprah’s top ten list of things to do for the millennium, and that it had sold out months in advance with tickets going as far afield as Brazil and Finland.

-It was even said the local skinheads planned to descend en masse on the stroke of millennial midnight - anger in their hearts, violence on their minds - identifying all the loved up Gatherers in the dark, presumably, by the sheer number of sparkly things adorning their bodies.
+It was even said the local skinheads planned to descend en masse on the stroke of millennial midnight - anger in their hearts, violence on their minds - identifying all the loved up Gatherers in the dark, presumably, by the sheer wattage of sparkly things adorning their bodies.